-So bloating and gas from fats and proteins.
-What does it mean?
-Well, first off, let’s give you some contextual value of what the physiology is doing so it makes sense.
-So here’s our stomach, alright, and kind of laid it out, left or right here just so you can see it.
-Typically the intestines are all kind of mushed up in this spaghetti goose we can’t really draw out the different parts.
-So just bear with me here.
-So here’s your stomach.
-Protein digestion primarily happens here.
-So what does that mean?
-So if we start giving someone more protein, more high-quality protein whether it’s grass-fed meat, maybe omega 3 rich, you know, wild Alaskan sockeye salmon, maybe a clean collagen powder, that protein—well, maybe not the powder per se, but the real animal whole food proteins, they get digested in the stomach.
-What happens is hydrochloric acid is produced.
-Hydrochloric acid activates certain enzymes from the stomach that kicks off the cascade for protein digestion.
+Let’s give you some contextual value of what the physiology is doing so it makes sense.
+So we have our stomach and kind of laid it out, left or right.
+Typically the intestines are all kind of mushed up in this spaghetti goose.
+Protein digestion primarily happens in the stomach.
+What does that mean?
+So if we start giving someone more protein, more high-quality protein, whether it’s grass-fed meat, maybe omega 3 rich, you know, wild Alaskan sockeye salmon, maybe a clean collagen powder, that protein—well, maybe not the powder per se; but the real animal whole food proteins, they get digested in the stomach.

 The Digestive Process

-So off the bat, let’s now go a little bit more here.
-So here’s our colon here as well and again what typically happens here is nutrients are all extracted here and then what happens here we have electrolytes get re-uptaken along with different fluids as well.
-So we have electrolytes—electrolytes met various minerals and then fluids.
-So we have fats and proteins—we have proteins, fats and proteins, and electrolytes and fluids.
+Here’s our colon here as well.
+And again, what typically happens here is nutrients are all extracted here and then what happens here we have electrolytes get re-uptaken along with different fluids as well.
+So we have electrolytes met various minerals and then fluids.
+We have proteins, fats and proteins, and electrolytes and fluids.
 And we have different processes that can go wrong that can create dysfunction.

-And then again you can see here with the colon, we could have various either constipation or diarrhea from the colon.
+And then again, you can see here with the colon, we could have either constipation or diarrhea from the colon.
 Again if we have excess hydrogen gas, we can have more diarrhea, excess methane gas more constipation, or we can have a combination of the two, an alternate back and forth.
-So you can see here, each step is really important.
-Protein, protein and fat, reabsorbing electrolytes and fluid.
+So you can see here, each step is really important – Protein, protein and fat, reabsorbing electrolytes and fluid.

-And again infections can affect any step along the way and if you have an infection up higher, guess what?
+And again, infections can affect any step along the way and if you have an infection up higher, guess what?
 It’s going to cause the domino of top to fall off track and then all the other dominoes below will be off kilter.
-So again issues up top can cause issues to spill down to the next to the next.
+So again, issues up top can cause issues to spill down to the next and so on.

 Well, obviously diet is going to be important.
-So if we draw our 3 macronutrient dials—these are our dials here, right?
+So if we draw our 3 macronutrient dials—these are our dials here.
 So we have carbs, proteins and fats.
-So imagine we can control our little dials or we have levers.
-Either one—either one to help get your mind wrapped around it, we would just dial down the proteins and fats just for the time being and we work on supporting digestive secretions, HCL enzymes, bile salts to help break down these foods in the stomach.
+Imagine we can control our little dials or we have levers.
+Either one to help get your mind wrapped around it, we would just dial down the proteins and fats just for the time being.
+We also work on supporting digestive secretions, HCL enzymes, bile salts to help break down these foods in the stomach.
 So that’s a really good start.

 We may even look at certain diet options, too.
 Even FODMAP approaches or specific carbohydrate approaches where we cut down these Fermentable, Oligo-, Di-, Mono-saccharides and Polyols—the specific fermentable sugars in the diet.
 We may even look at cutting out phenols and salicylates, and even peeling and/or really mashing and cooking our vegetables well, and even avoiding raw veggies, too.

-So what next?
 Try some of the things I already mentioned earlier in the video.
-If that’s not working, click on screen so you can schedule a consult with myself and we can dig in a little bit deeper and help you get to the next step of what could be going on under the hood so to speak.
+If that’s not working, click on screen so you can schedule a consult with myself.
+We can dig in a little bit deeper and help you get to the next step of what could be going on under the hood, so to speak.
 And then also click on the subscribe button.
 We have more videos coming your way, lots of great solutions to your everyday health challenges.